proycon/analiticcl/bindings/python/README.md

 correction or text normalisation (such as post-OCR correction or post-HTR correction).
 Texts can be checked against a validated or corpus-derived lexicon (with or without frequency information) and spelling variants will be returned.

-Please see the [main README.md](../../README.md) for a further introduction.
+Please see the [main README.md](../../README.md) for a further introduction, it also links to a Python tutorial.

 Analiticcl is written in Rust, this is the Python binding, allowing you to use analiticcl from Python as a module.